 Motivational Interviewing

-Motivational Interviewing (MI) is a client-centered therapeutic approach designed to elicit and strengthen an individual’s intrinsic motivation for positive behavioral change.
-Firstly, motivational interviewing for substance abuse involves collaborative and empathetic conversations between the therapist and the individual, focusing on exploring ambivalence and guiding the individual toward resolving it in favor of positive change.
+Motivational Interviewing (MI) is a counseling method that encourages people to find their own motivation to change their behavior for the better.
+Firstly, motivational interviewing for substance abuse involves collaborative and empathetic conversations between the therapist and the individual, focusing on exploring the ambiguity and guiding the individual toward resolving it in favor of positive change.

-Therapists using MI work with individuals to explore their personal goals and values, aligning treatment plans with their own aspirations to enhance motivation for change.
-Also, MI emphasizes the importance of respecting the individual’s autonomy and choices, creating a non-confrontational atmosphere that facilitates open dialogue and self-reflection.
+Therapists using MI help individuals explore their personal goals and values, shaping treatment plans around their own desires to boost motivation for change.
+Also, MI emphasizes the importance of respecting the individual’s autonomy and choices, creating a non-confrontational atmosphere that promotes open dialogue and self-reflection.

 Cognitive Behavioral Therapy